 More on District Projects

 Chairwoman Rosa DeLauro announced that the House Committee on Appropriations will be accepting Community Project Funding (CPF) requests from Members.
 This is in addition to the standard programmatic and language-based requests.
-Each Member is limited to no more than 10 Community Project Funding requests across all subcommittees for Fiscal Year 2022, and there is no guarantee that all requested projects will be funded.
+Below are Community Project Funding applications that my office has received.

 Note: The projects are listed in alphabetical order by project sponsor.